 12 – Ears: For the ears take a pinch of white wool.
 Lay it on your pad and draw a rough circle with your felting needle and fold the wool around the line you have drawn, felting it into the centre.
 Turn over (to prevent from sticking) and repeat a few times, leaving one end loose (to attach to the head) and felt until flat, smooth and slightly firm.
 Repeat for other ear.
 Attach the loose end of each ear to the side of the head and felt or sew into position so it is peeping over the wall.

 13 – Gently felt on very thin wisps (even thinner than that) onto the face to create the nose and mouth.
-N.B.
-Easiest way is to roll very thin wisps of wool between your fingers before felting to the face.
+The easiest way is to roll very thin wisps of wool between your fingers before felting to the face.
 Alternatively, you can sew on using black or dark grey thread.

 14 – Add your gate by rolling and felting your brown wool into short lengths and overlapping for effect before gently felting into position.
 You may reposition a few times before you are happy with it.